 Develop your writing through discussion and feedback in this advanced workshop with Anthony Anaxagorou.

-10 weekly sessions on Mondays, 2–4pm, starts 3 May 2021.
-This is the third of a three-term course.
-Students from term two will be given priority booking for this course.
-General booking for any remaining places will open on 8 March.
+10 weekly sessions on Mondays, 2–4pm, starts 4 October 2021.
+This is the first of a three-term course.

 Please note: Entry to this course is by application only.
 If you would like to join please send a submission of three poems to [email protected] If you book online before applying we cannot guarantee that you will be granted entry to the course.
 More information about how all our face-to-face courses work can be found on the Face-to-Face courses page.